rajukiran/rajukiran/README.md

 # Hello, World!
 My name is Kiran Raju - [kiranraju][github] 👋

-## 👌 I'm a Student, Badminton Player and Developer
+## 👌 I'm a Badminton Player and Developer

 - 😎 I've developed many Web applications, some of them are in live.
 - 🌐 Web applications with JavaScript/Typescript.